 Humber Bridge Country Park, a Local Nature Reserve just a short a distance away, offers nature trails that take in a variety of landscapes such as woodlands, meadows, ponds and towering cliffs.
 These habitats support an abundance of wildlife including butterflies, nesting and migrating birds, and nationally important species such as great crested newts and pipistrelle bats.

-Look out for the old Hessop Mill on the foreshore.
+Look out for the old Hessle Mill on the foreshore.
 Due to re-open in Spring 2020 and part of a great new project ‘The Chalk Walk’ from Quarry to Country Park.